Quick Start

 { "today": "2024-07-01T12:00:00Z" }

-Options can be used to modify the behaviour of functions, for example changing whether time formatting should use AM/PM, or the 24 hour clock.
+Options can be used to modify the behaviour of functions: for example, changing whether time formatting should use AM/PM, or the 24 hour clock.

 Literals Jump to heading